Linear algebra and group theory: 16d. Standard estimates

 We have seen in the above that the Weingarten calculus is something very efficient in dealing with various probability questions over the easy groups $G\subset U_N$.
 We discuss now, as a continuation of this, a number of more advanced aspects of the Weingarten function combinatorics.
 We will be mostly interested in the case $G=O_N$.
 To be more precise, we will be interested in the computation of the polynomial integrals over $O_N$.
 These polynomial integrals are best introduced in a ``rectangular way'', as follows:

 \begin{definition} Associated to any matrix $a\in M_{p\times q}(\mathbb N)$ is the integral

 with respect to the Haar measure of $O_N$, where $N\geq p,q$. \end{definition}

-We can of course complete our matrix with 0 values, as to always deal with square matrices, $a\in M_N(\mathbb N)$.
-However, the parameters $p,q$ are very useful, because they measure the ``complexity'' of the problem, as shown for instance by the result below.
+As a first observation, we can of course complete our matrix with 0 values, as to always deal with square matrices, $a\in M_N(\mathbb N)$.
+However, the parameters $p,q$ are very useful, because they measure the ``complexity'' of the problem, so we will keep them.